Before Hogwarts, before Ursula Le Guin’s school for wizards on Roke, did you know that a real academy that taught magic was proposed in Tudor England?

 I like to imagine they discovered some forms of magic that actually worked.
 Of course, they may also have discovered it wasn’t always the ‘youth of nobility’ who were the best magicians – in fact, it will turn out that most of the more successful magicians come from quite humble backgrounds…

-The ‘Dee Institute’ (no longer just an Academy) is part of the back-story for my (as yet unpublished) m/m paranormal romance set in Yorkshire in 1851.
-Please follow me if you’d like to be kept up to date with my search for a publisher.
+The ‘Dee Institute’ (no longer just an Academy) is part of the back-story for Salt Magic Skin Magic, my m/m paranormal romance set in Yorkshire in 1851.

-Exhibition and exhibition materials at the Royal College of Physicians, Regents Park, London (18 Jan – 29 July 2016) Scholar, courtier, magician: the lost library of John Dee
+Exhibition materials at the Royal College of Physicians, Regents Park, London (18 Jan – 29 July 2016) Scholar, courtier, magician: the lost library of John Dee